-Choosing a medical treatment is a tough decision for most people, but it becomes more difficult if the treatment is for a loved one.
+Choosing a medical treatment is a tough decision for most people.
+It becomes even more difficult if the treatment is for a loved one.
 For any parent, there is nothing more terrifying and painful than the feeling that you cannot help your child.
-This is compounded if your child is ill and there is nothing that you can do to make your child better.
+This is compounded if your child is ill, and there is nothing that you can do to make your child better.
 Imagine, however, that there is something that you can do, but your ex is preventing you from taking steps that will help your child.

 Imagine this scenario:

 You and your ex have two children.
 One of your children has been diagnosed with a serious medical condition that requires expensive and experimental medical treatments.
 Your child’s physician tells you that without the treatments, your child’s condition is life-threatening.
 The physician also tells you that the treatments have a 33% chance of helping your child.
 Unfortunately, your ex and their new partner believe in “the power of prayer” and believe that if your child is meant to get better, then God will make your child better with prayer.
 Your ex has sole legal and physical custody.
 What can you do to help your child to receive these medical treatments?

 In Massachusetts, there are four different types of child custody arrangements.
 In some cases, parents can make their own arrangements.
 The judge will determine what parenting plan is in the best interest of the child or children.
 Sole legal custody gives one parent the right and responsibility to make major decisions about the child, including decisions about education, medical care, religion, and emotional needs.
 Sole physical custody means that a child lives with one parent and is subject to reasonable parenting time by the other parent.
 This is unless the Massachusetts Probate and Family Court judge decides that parenting time between the child and the parent would not be in the best interest of the child.
 Parenting time is a form of visitation.
 The parent with parenting time does not have physical custody of the child.